sovware/directorist/readme.txt

 👉 **[Compare Listings](https://directorist.com/product/directorist-compare-listings/)** - Allows visitors to add a set of listings in a list and compare its features by viewing in a comparison table.

+🔥 **[Oxygen Builder Integration](https://directorist.com/product/directorist-oxygen-integration/)** - It combines all the functionalities needed to create a complete WordPress directory website using Oxygen Builder.

 Apart from purchasing above mentioned individual extensions, you can get all of the **Directorist Business Directory** extensions in a bundle as a bonus at a discounted price from the [Directorist Extensions Bundle](https://directorist.com/product/directorist-extensions-bundle/) package.

 If you face any issues with managing this awesome business directory plugin in person, feel free to reach out!
 Our dedicated support team is always ready to help you in the best possible ways.